pshong79/playwright_saucedemo/README.md

 These tests are pretty basic.
 They test the end-to-end functionality of `standard_user` shopping in the `Swag Labs` store.

 I will be adding more tests as I work towards full coverage of this the test site https://www.saucedemo.com for `standard_user`.
-There are other users for this demo application; however, since `standard_user` has access to perform all the functions, the tests uses only this user.

-Eventually, tests using other users may be added if there is relavence to add them.
+These tests will only use `standard_user` and `visual_user` since both have access to perform all the functions. `standard_user` will test the primary/secondary workflows while `visual_user` will test the visual components and the "look and feel" of the page.

 ## Running the tests
 To run the tests, you will need to install NodeJS.